What Voids Your Car Warranty? Here's What You Need To Know.

 What Can Void A Car Warranty?

-Well, we all know that the cost of servicing your car through the authorised dealers is definitely hefty.
+Well, we all know that the cost of car services through the authorized dealers is definitely hefty.
 Some actually struggle to make ends meet just because of this.
 So, let’s take a look at the common errors people make that can void their car warranties.

 1. Use Non-Conventional Tyre Combinations or Modify The Tyre Suspension